-Flying in from Bali we landed in Yogjakarta mid-afternoon.
+Flying in from Bali we landed in Yogyakarta mid-afternoon.
 As a family who travels with teens and tweens, we stay in all types of accommodation from budget to midrange, from independent to chain hotels.
-We need to have rooms that can provide for us all and where we can be close together if we have to have seperate bedrooms.
+We need to have rooms that can provide for us all and where we can be close together if we have to have separate bedrooms.

 This is something that always worries Rebecca when we travel.
-During our current trip we had the chance to stay at the Zest Hotel In Yogjakarta which caters for larger families.
+During our current trip, we had the chance to stay at the Zest Hotel In Yogyakarta which caters for larger families.
 Yogyakarta is the capital of the Yogyakarta Special Region.

-You will find 106 rooms at Zest Yogjakarta all comfortable and welcoming for singles, couples and families.
+You will find 106 rooms at Zest Yogyakarta all comfortable and welcoming for singles, couples and families.
 I loved the fresh bright colours that greeted us and that were all through the hotel.
 Our rooms were all bright and welcoming from the fresh yellows, greens and orange colour scheme so even with the blinds down the rooms were still bright and cheerful.
 The rooms at Zest are 18 square meters and pack in everything you need.
-At Zest you will find the essentials at a great price such as

 - Queen/Twin beds and sofa bed

 - Swimming Pool

 - Writing desk (as bloggers we appreciate this) with plenty of power plugs for all of your equipment.

 Zest has an airport transfer service at an additional price.
 It provided us with a great piece of mind when a smiling face from Zest was waiting for us just outside the arrival doors.
 Tommy led us straight to the Zest car, helped us load our luggage and we were off delivered safely and easily right to the front door!